FreeRADIUS/freeradius-server/doc/bugs.md

 # Introduction

-The FreeRADIUS web site is at <URL: http://www.freeradius.org>, and most information referenced in this document can be found there.
+The FreeRADIUS web site is at http://www.freeradius.org, and most information referenced in this document can be found there.

 This is primarily for non-developers of the FreeRADIUS server.
 If you are